godotengine/godot-docs/classes/class_os.rst

 - void **set_delta_smoothing** **(** :ref:`bool<class_bool>` value **)**
 - :ref:`bool<class_bool>` **is_delta_smoothing_enabled** **(** **)**

 If ``true``, the engine filters the time delta measured between each frame, and attempts to compensate for random variation.
-This will only operate on systems where V-Sync is active.
+This only works on systems where V-Sync is active.

+\ **Note:** On start-up, this is the same as :ref:`ProjectSettings.application/run/delta_smoothing<class_ProjectSettings_property_application/run/delta_smoothing>`.

 .. rst-class:: classref-item-separator